Scarygami/location-history-json-converter/README.md

 defined by the two corner points.

-If you have negative latitudes you will need to but the coordinate in quotes with an extra space before the minus sign, so that `argparse` can detect read the arguments correctly.
+If you have negative latitudes you will need to but the coordinate in quotes with an extra space before the minus sign, so that `argparse` can detect and read the arguments correctly.

     --polygon 20,-70 " -20,-50"